-Around half of our Members currently remain with us.
-A range of measures is in place to ensure their safety, security and wellbeing during their time with us.
+Measures are in place at the College to ensure the safety, security and wellbeing of our Members during their time with us.

-To maintain our high standard of care, and to support our Members during what is a very difficult time, we have introduced a wide range of safety and hygiene measures to stay COVID-19 secure.
+To maintain our high standard of care, and to support our Members, we have a range of safety and hygiene measures to stay COVID-19 secure.

-The College has consulted with, and received support from, Public Health England on our arrangements to keep our Members and staff safe.
-We continue to work to be fully compliant with the Government’s guidance on managing the risk of COVID-19 as that develops.
+The College has consulted with, and received support from, Public Health England’s Health Protection Team on our arrangements to keep our Members and staff safe.
+We continue to work to be fully compliant with the Government’s guidance on managing the risk of COVID-19 and other diseases.

 Further information is available on the measures being taken to ensure we operate a safe working environment in the College.